MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-profiles.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

+// replace 1
 The **Profiles** page presents consolidated data on each of your customers.
 Each customer profile is represented by a **Customer Card** tile as shown below.

 > [!div class="mx-imgBorder"]
 > ![](media/customer-card-tile.png "Customer Card tiles")

-In order to view more customers profiles, move to the next profiles page using the button shown above in red.
-In our example, there are no additional customers and so there is only a single profiles page.
+In order to view more customers profiles, move to the next profiles page using the button shown below in red:

+// add 1

 **Note**: The data that is available in this page is based on the unified Customer Profile entity you have created during the data configuration process.
 If you didn’t complete  the data configuration process, see the **Configure Data** section.